microsoft/MPPC23-Power-Apps/lab1/README.md

 In this lab, you will go though the following tasks:

-- Create a new browser profile in Microsoft Edge
 - Log on to your account
 - Create a GitHub account (optional)
 - Create a fork of the repository for this workshop